 To determine if MYC activity was associated with breast cancer patients’ survival, we utilized three separate MYC target gene sets to interrogate patient gene expression profiles derived from the METABRIC breast cancer gene expression compendia (n=1992).

 First, based on ChIP-seq signal profiles, target genes of MYC were grouped into three categories; MCF-7 specific, MCF-10A specific, and common targets of the two cell lines.
-MYC activity as well as target genes from each of the three gene categories were calculated in each METABRIC breast cancer patient sample using BASE algorithm 60\cite{ PMID:23885756 }.
+MYC activity as well as target genes from each of the three gene categories were calculated in each METABRIC breast cancer patient sample using BASE algorithm 60.
 Second, we extracted time-to-event (death from breast cancer) information from the patients’ metadata and correlated disease-specific patient survival with MYC activity score using univariate Cox regression models (proportional hazards).

 An individual regression model was built for each MYC activity score corresponding to the three different gene sets.
 A positive association indicated that patients with high MYC activity exhibited longer survival compared to patients with low MYC activity and coversely, a negative association indicated that high MYC activity is associated with shorter patient survival time.

-Figure S 55-7 (TL, ∥) Survival analysis on MYC’s common target genes between MCF-7 and MCF-10A
+Figure S 5-7 (TL, ∥) Survival analysis on MYC’s common target genes between MCF-7 and MCF-10A